rockthejvm/spark-performance-tuning/README.md

-# The official repository for the Rock the JVM Spark Optimization 2 course
+# The official repository for the Rock the JVM Spark Performance Tuning course

 Powered by [Rock the JVM!](rockthejvm.com)